 Iowa's state forest system consists of 4 major and 6 smaller units totaling 43,917 acres.
 Iowa's State Forests

-For fall conditions across the state call 515-233-4110 or check the current report online.
+For fall conditions across the state check the current report online.

 Native Iowa hardwoods, small trees and shrubs, evergreens and specialty packets.
 State Forest Nursery